Radio spectral index from NVSS and TGSS: Introduction

 The outline of the paper is as following.
-We discuss the NVSS and TGSS data and describe the cross matching procedure in Section \ref{sc:data}.
-In Section \ref{sc:theory} we discuss the basic mechanisms of radio emission and their spectral index.
-We describe the observed spectral index in Section \ref{sc:alp_obs}.
-In Section \ref{sc:res} we give all our results.
-We conclude with discussion in Section \ref{sc:summary}.
+I discuss the NVSS and TGSS ADR1 data and describe the cross-matching procedure in Section \ref{sc:data}.
+In Section \ref{sc:theory} I discuss the basic mechanisms of radio emission and their spectral index.
+I describe the observed spectral index in Section \ref{sc:alp_obs}.
+In Section \ref{sc:res} I present all results.
+I conclude with discussion in Section \ref{sc:summary}.